 Lynch serves as a commissioner for the Commission on Accreditation for Law Enforcement Agencies and is a past president of the International Association of Campus Law Enforcement Administrators.

-Vice President for Public Safety and Chief of Police
+Vice President and Chief Safety Officer

 1120 Red Cedar